A lover's triangle is at the center of a Tallahassee murder trial.

-Said Tim Jansen, Ford's attorney: "We believe he is entitled to a bond the state hurridely and the police hurridely filed charges and we asked for a hearing that was required by the rules of criminal procedure and we did not get that hearing today."
+Said Tim Jansen, Ford's attorney: "We believe he is entitled to a bond the state hurriedly and the police hurriedly filed charges and we asked for a hearing that was required by the rules of criminal procedure and we did not get that hearing today."

 Ford is charged with homicide and carrying a concealed weapon and this isn't his first run in with the law.
 He's also charged with possession of a firearm by a convicted felon.
 He had also been convicted before for possession of cocaine with intent to sell.

 This shooting was just one of two from over the weekend in Tallahassee.
 Police also arrested a man named Seldrick Newby in connection with a homicide not too far from the Holton Street shooting.

 [UPDATE] Tallahassee, Florida- August 27, 2012- 5:30pm

 A shooting over the weekend ends with one man dead and the shooter with a gun shot wound.
 That shooter faced a judge this morning.
 This morning a judge at the Leon County courthouse denied bond for 26-year old Raynard Ford.

 Tallahassee Police say Saturday night Ford and another man named Davonn Brewton were involved in a fight at an apartment complex on Holton Street.
 They say witnesses told them that had both had relationships and children with the same woman.